 These findings, the result of an eight-year study of reefs off the coast of East Africa, offer "a ray of hope" for the reefs, according to Tim McClanahan, senior scientist working for Wildlife Conservation Society's Coral Reefs Program and lead author of the study.
 They also have practical ramifications.
 Now that we know which coral reefs have the best chance of survival, we should make conserving them "our highest priority," he said in a release.

 Meanwhile, a new study conducted by scientists from Queen's University in Ontario, Canada, and the Australian Institute for Marine Science suggests that coral reefs may have the ability to develop greater resistance to bleaching.
 The report in the journal The American Naturalist looks at the complex relationship between algae and their coral hosts and concludes "there is no necessary impediment to them evolving greater bleaching resistance," said Troy Day of Queen's University, a mathematical biologist specializing in evolutionary ecology, in a release.
 "However, predicting the precise rates at which this may occur, or whether the rate will be sufficient to outpace projected sea temperature rise as a result of climate change, will require much more information."

 Aragonite, the mineral used by corals (and many other marine organisms) to grow their skeletons, dissolves more readily as the water grows more acidic.
-If current trends continue, 98 percent of present-day reef habitats will be bathed in water too acidic to permit reef growth by the middle of the century, Calderia and Cao said.
+If current trends continue, 98 percent of present-day reef habitats will be bathed in water too acidic to permit reef growth by the middle of the century, according to Calderia and Cao.

-"These changes come at a time when reefs are already stressed by clmate change, overfishing and other sorts of pollution," Caldeira said.
-"So unless we take action soon, there is a very real possibility that coral reefs — and everything that depends on them — will not survive the century."
+"These changes come at a time when reefs are already stressed by climate change, overfishing, and other sorts of pollution," Caldeira says.
+"So unless we take action soon, there is a very real possibility that coral reefs—and everything that depends on them—will not survive the century."